Leaflet: What you will need to pay

 • the different ways you can pay your client contribution for care and support

-We can also provide information and advice on how to apply for any state benefits you might be entitled to.
+We can also give you information and advice on how to apply for any state benefits you might be entitled to.

 Charges in day centres